The Work is a Path for Developing Higher Consciousness

-Gurdjieff called this the terror of the situation.
-Through whatever form Gurdjieff expressed himself, his voice must be understood as an urgent call to each of us.
-He calls each of us to free ourselves from the inner chaos in which we live.
-He calls us to open our inner awareness.
-He asks us why we are here, what humanity wishes, and what spiritual forces will we ultimately commit our entire being to.
-Above all, Gurdjieff asks us if we understand who we are, and more importantly, what we might become.
+GurdjieffWork.com is for those seeking to understand the nature of self and the inner psychological meaning of the Gospels message.
+Through whatever form Gurdjieff expressed himself, his voice must be understood as an urgent call to each of us, for he calls us to free ourselves from the inner chaos in which we live.
+He calls us to open our "inner awareness".
+He asks us why we are here, what humanity wishes, and what spiritual forces a man will ultimately commit his entire being to.
+Above all, Gurdjieff asks us if we understand who we are, and more importantly, what we might become?

-"Man's possibilities are very great.
+Man's possibilities are very great.
 You cannot even

-conceive a shadow of what man is capable of attaining."
+conceive a shadow of what man is capable of attaining.

 Go out one clear starlit night to some open space and look up at the sky, at those millions of worlds over your head.
 Look at the Milky Way.
 The earth cannot even be called a grain of sand in this infinity.
 It dissolves and vanishes, and with it, you.
 Where are you, and is what you want simply madness?

 Man's possibilities are very great.
 You cannot even conceive a shadow of what man is capable of attaining.
 But nothing can be attained in sleep.
 In the consciousness of a sleeping man, his illusions and dreams are mixed with reality.
 He lives in a subjective world and he can never escape from it.
-And this is the reason why he can never make use of all the powers he possesses and why he lives in only a small part of himself.
-For a man who wishes to wholly be himself one day, the search for the truth of what he is becomes the most urgent necessity.
+And this is the reason why he can never make use of all the powers he possesses, and why he lives in only a small part of himself.
+For a man who wishes to wholly be himself, the search for the truth of what he is becomes the most urgent necessity.